 Course Offerings and Schedule

-The following course enables students to assess health and health determinants using data and scientific research
+This course enables students to assess health and health determinants using data and scientific research.

 Discusses sources of data and methodological approaches used in studies of maternal, neonatal, and reproductive health.
 Critically evaluate scientific literature in the field and the inferences that can be made from this literature.
 Evaluates selected research articles in maternal, neonatal, and reproductive health in global and domestic settings.
 Discusses policy and program implications as well.

-Courses equip students to develop and advocate for evidence-based policies to respond to population health needs
+These courses equip students to develop and advocate for evidence-based policies to respond to population health needs.

 380.607 Youth Voice in Public Health (1 credit)